develtechmon/ROS1/Indoor_Dronekit/README.md

 ## 4. Create Access Point

-To creae access point from our `Raspberry Pi Zero 2`.
-Do the following
+To creaete access point from our `Raspberry Pi Zero 2`.
+Do the following.
+But, in my setup i didnt set the static `IP address`.

 Enable static `IP address` by adding following line
 ```